BU-Spark/CS506-Fall2020-Projects/t_visa_trends_team2/deliverable_0.md

   4. What grounds were cases denied?
   5. How has this changed over time?
   6. Any patterns that can help predict?
+  7. The distriubtion of each visa applier based on different category (race, sex, age, original nationality etc.)

 ### Datasets:
 AAO Non-Precedent Decisions: